ncku-uav/vis-frame-ncku/README.md

 - existing implementations and a generic implementation of python scripts feeding the server can be obtained from /python_scripts

 Documentation available under: https://gitlab.lrz.de/ga58zos/vis-frame/-/wikis/home

+All changes to the source code can be viewed in the Wiki under "How-to-Install-and-Update-OpenMCT" - "Update OpenMCT to the newest version of NASA": https://gitlab.lrz.de/lls/vis-frame/-/wikis/Home/How-to-Install-and-Update-OpenMCT